SAP/abap-file-formats/README.md

 ## Contributions and License

 Comments and suggestions for improvements are most welcome.
-We plan to modify and extend this document as our understanding improves.
 More details are found at [Contributing](./CONTRIBUTING.md) and [License](./LICENSE).